Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Introduction

 \paragraph{Certified Training} State-of-the-art (SOTA) certified training methods aim to optimize the network's worst-case loss over an input region defined by an adversarial specification.
-However, as computing the exact worst-case loss is NP-complete \citep{KatzBDJK17}, they typically utilize convex relaxations to compute over-approximations \citep{GowalIBP2018,SinghGMPV18,SinghGPV19}.
+However, as computing the exact worst-case loss is NP-complete \citep{KatzBDJK17}, they typically utilize convex relaxations to compute over-approximations of this loss \citep{GowalIBP2018,SinghGMPV18,SinghGPV19}.
 Surprisingly, training methods based on the least precise relaxations (\ibp) empirically yield the best performance \citep{ShiWZYH21}, while tighter relaxations perform progressively worse (left, \cref{fig:intro}). \citet{JovanovicBBV22} and \citep{LeeLPL21} investigated this surprising phenomenon which they call the ``Paradox of Certified Training'', both theoretically and empirically, and found that tighter relaxations induce harder optimization problems.
 Specifically, they identify the \emph{continuity}, \emph{smoothness}, and \emph{sensitivity} of the loss surface induced by a relaxation as key factors for the success of certified training, beyond its \emph{tightness}.
 Indeed, \emph{all} state-of-the-art methods are based on the imprecise but continuous, smooth, and insensitive IBP bounds \citep{MullerE0V23,mao2023connecting,palma2024expressive}.
 However, while these \ibp-based methods improve robustness, they induce severe regularization, significantly limiting the effective capacity and thus standard accuracy \citep{MaoMFV24}.
 This raises the following fundamental question: \paragraph{This Work: Enabling Certified Training with Tight Convex Relaxations} In this work we propose a conceptual path forward to overcoming the paradox by addressing the three issues identified by prior works.
-Our key insight is that the discontinuity, non-smoothness, and perturbation sensitivity of the loss surface can be mitigated by smoothing the worst-case loss approximation with a Gaussian kernel.
+Our key insight is that the discontinuity, non-smoothness, and perturbation sensitivity of the loss surface can be mitigated by smoothing the training loss with a Gaussian kernel over the network parameter search space.
 We refer to this approach as \emph{Gaussian Loss Smoothing} (GLS).
-To instantiate GLS, we propose two novel certified training methods: (1) a gradient-free method based on Policy Gradients with Parameter-based Exploration (PGPE) \citep{SehnkeORGPS10} and (2) a gradient-based method based on Randomized Gradient Smoothing (RGS) \citep{starnes2023gaussian}.
+To instantiate GLS, we propose to augment certified training using two methods: (1) a gradient-free method based on Policy Gradients with Parameter-based Exploration (PGPE) \citep{SehnkeORGPS10} and (2) a gradient-based method based on Randomized Gradient Smoothing (RGS) \citep{starnes2023gaussian}.
 While both methods approximate GLS which is intractable to compute exactly, they enjoy different benefits: (1) PGPE allows training with non-differentiable relaxations, while (2) RGS is much more efficient than PGPE.
-Using these GLS methods, we empirically demonstrate that tighter relaxations can indeed lead to strictly better networks, thereby confirming the importance of addressing discontinuity, non-smoothness, and perturbation sensitivity (right, \cref{fig:intro}).
-Critically, with the more precise \deeppoly relaxation \citep{SinghGPV19}, we show that GLS methods achieve strictly better results than the less precise \ibp.
-Moreover, we demonstrate that the advantages of GLS improve with increasing network depth, outperforming state-of-the-art methods applied for the same architecture in many settings, particularly when precision matters more.
-Our results demonstrate the promise of GLS for training certifiably robust neural networks and pave a path towards leveraging tighter relaxations for certified training.
+We note that the GLS principles, as well as the PGPE and RGS algorithms are independent of the training loss we choose to optimize, and therefore can be applied on top of any certified training method and any convex relaxation.